White-Nosed Coati

 pup, kit

 White-nosed coatis are thought to be polygynous.
 From February until March, the male most dominant in a female troop’s range will be permitted to enter the ranks, after taking part in grooming and other behaviors that are submissive.
 Once the group accepts him, he will mate with all the members of the troop, but soon afterwards is driven away, as adult males can kill juveniles.
 Gestation is for 77 days.
 Around 3 to 4 weeks prior to birthing, females depart the troop to construct a nest, usually in a palm tree.
 2 to 7 young are born, remaining for several weeks in the nest.
 They depend on their mother, and she will only leave the nest to seek food.
 The newborns open their eyes when they are 11 days old and are weaned after 4 months.
 The mother and young at 5 months descend from the nest to rejoin their group.
 By 15 months young reach adult size.
-Reproductive maturity is gained by males when they are three years old and females by two years old.
+Reproductive maturity is gained by males when they are 3 years old and females by 2 years old.

 Population